A Basic Pandas Dataframe Tutorial for Beginners

 Neutral61210

 This is generally what a dataframe is.
-Obviously, working with Pandas dataframe will make working with our data easier.
+Working with Pandas dataframe will make working with our data more manageable.
 See here for more extensive information.

 How to Install Pandas in Python

-In this section, we will cover some methods on how to install Pandas.
-As previously mentioned, one way is to install the Python distribution Anaconda (see this YouTube video, for instance).
-If running a Python environment, or using miniconda, we can use conda package manager or pip to install pandas.
+In this section, we will cover some methods for installing Pandas.
+As mentioned, one way is to install the Python distribution Anaconda (see this YouTube video, for instance).
+If running a Python environment or using miniconda, we can use conda package manager or pip to install pandas.

 Installing Pandas using conda